HaschekSolutions/pictshare/README.md

 By default PictShare will store images under randomly generated hashkeys.
 If you wish to store an image under specific name you can do so by sending the value as request parameter ```filename```.
 In order to use this functionality make sure you have it configured (check [Restriction settings](#restriction-setting)).

+Please not that even if you specify a name for the file it will still get an 8-character hash prepended to it.
+The reason is due to potential collision when trying to store files under same name into different subdirectories (as subdirectory info is not part of the hashkey).

 ## Restriction settings
 In your ```.env``` or ```config.inc.php``` there are couple of values to be set: ```UPLOAD_CODE```, ```IMAGE_CHANGE_CODE```, ```ADDITIONAL_FILE_TYPES```, ```SUBDIR_ENABLE``` and ```FILENAME_ENABLE```